wooorm/trigrams/readme.md

   'als',
   'oon',
   'rdi',
-  // ...
+  // …
   'an ',
   'de ',
   'en '
 ]
 ```

-A bit like `trigrams.top()`, but instead of a declaration object,
-returns an array containing trigrams (without occurrence counts, as
+A bit like `trigrams.top()`, but returns an array containing the top 300
-its indice is the indicator).
+trigrams sorted from least occuring to most occurring.

 ## Data

-The trigrams are based on the [Unicode][unicode] versions of the
+The trigrams are based on the [unicode][] versions of the [universal declaration
-[Universal Declaration of Human Rights][udhr].
+of human rights][udhr].

 The files are created from all paragraphs made available by
 [`wooorm/udhr`][wooorm-udhr] and do not include headings and such.